Now that I can edit CoffeeScript files, what can I do with them? Well, I can run them just by adding a shebang line with coffee on it

 $ ./hello.coffee Hello, World!

 and get just what you think.
-How about if we define a hello function and call it with whatever is passed in on the command line?
+How about if we define a hello

 #!/usr/bin/env coffee hello = (name = "World") -> "Hello, #{name}!" console.log hello(process.argv[2])